openfaas/faas/README.md

 ## Concept

 * Each container has a watchdog process that hosts a web server allowing a JSON post request to be forwarded to a desired process via STDIN.
-The respose is sent to the caller via STDOUT.
+The response is sent to the caller via STDOUT.
 * A gateway provides a view to the containers/functions to the public Internet and collects metrics for Prometheus and will manage replicas and auto-scale as throughput increases.

 > [Read the story on my blog](http://blog.alexellis.io/functions-as-a-service/) or find out more below.